by Akeezia Carreon

 Spearheaded the Legislative Convention, where Legislative Affairs heads convened to examine policy-making processes and improve the bill-drafting skills of Sanggunian members.

-Spearheaded the Human Resources Convention in which Sanggunian internal units’ heads held a capacity-building session centered on prioritizing organizational welfare and strengthening internal support systems.
+Led the Human Resources Convention in which Sanggunian internal units’ heads held a capacity-building session centered on prioritizing organizational welfare and strengthening internal support systems.

 Facilitated a training seminar centered on effective leadership and organizational management for Sanggunian Unit heads.